margdarna/IDED/README.md

 ### Additional information:
 - The [IDED.m](https://github.com/margdarna/IDED/blob/main/ExpCode/IDED.m) script creates a subject folder called "SXXX", where XXX corresponds to the subject number.
 The folder includes three subfolders.
-  - "Behavior": Here, behaviour files are automatically saved during and after the experiment.
+  - "Behavior": Behaviour files are automatically saved during and after the experiment here.
 More details about these files are provided in [IDED.m](https://github.com/margdarna/IDED/blob/main/ExpCode/IDED.m).
-  - "EEG": Here, the EEG files can be manually saved.
+  - "EEG": The EEG files can be manually saved here.
   - "Exp_Files": Here, the preallocated subject_stimulus file is saved again as backup.
 - The script does not allow double use of subject numbers. in other words, if a subject folder with a specific number already exists, you will be asked to input a different subject number.
-Exception is subject number 500.
+Subject number 500 is an exception.
 - Subject number 500 is reserved for testing, a.k.a whenever you use this subject number its folder will be overwritten.
 This is useful when you want to test if a specific aspect of the code is working and you do not wish to save any actual data.
 - The [IDED.m](https://github.com/margdarna/IDED/blob/main/ExpCode/IDED.m) requires the [Subject_stimuli](https://github.com/margdarna/IDED/tree/main/ExpCode/Subject_Stimuli) files.
 These are pre-generated files that have a predetermined pseudorandomized order of trials.
 - Here, I provide the subject stimuli files for 50 subjects.
 If you wish to create more or new ones use the function [allocate_stimuli_IDED.m](https://github.com/margdarna/IDED/blob/main/ExpCode/allocate_stimuli_IDED.m).
 To run it, please remember to modify the directories accordingly.
 Also, adapt the variable "total_subj" to the total subject number you wish to use.
 Be careful: this function overrides the currently available files in the [Subject_stimuli](https://github.com/margdarna/IDED/tree/main/ExpCode/Subject_Stimuli) folder.